LianaWang/itn/readme.md

 - The protocal files are located in `experiments/xxx/proto` folder.

-- Trained models can be downloaded from [google drive](https://drive.google.com/open?id=1RWmn1KFneV9dhq2ILHCQVM5JSy9zs_zp), and then put them in `experiments/xxx/weight` folder.
+- Trained models can be downloaded from [here](https://1drv.ms/f/s!Ajj620goINVpkBmidAkIVm6GAZmv), and then put them in `experiments/xxx/weight` folder.